VIC.GOV.AU | Policy and Advisory Library

 School program lead

-Further information regarding the funding for this position is available in the Student Resource Package – Targeted Initiatives section.
+Further information about the funding for this position is available in the Student Resource Package – Targeted Initiatives policy.
+A SPL’s key roles and responsibilities include:

 Contractual requirements

-While no funding or payment will be exchanged between participating schools and medical centres, schools are required to have a licence agreement with their partnering medical centre to authorise GPs and practice nurses to work on school grounds.
-This will be the responsibility of the school council.
+While no funding or payment is exchanged between participating schools and medical centres, schools must have a licence agreement with their partnering medical centre to authorise GPs and PNs to work on school grounds.
+This is the responsibility of the school council.

-Further information is available in the Operational guidelinesExternal Link (staff login required).
+Further information is available in the Operational guide (DOCX) (staff login required)External Link .

 Infrastructure

-Participating schools have been provided with modern fit-for-purpose GP consultation facilities, as set out in the Operational GuidelinesExternal Link .
+Participating schools are provided with modern fit-for-purpose GP consultation facilities, as set out in the Operational guide (DOCX) (staff login required)External Link .

 Relevant legislation